dbackowski/rails_simple_event_sourcing/README.md

   end
 end
 ```

+This struct has 3 keywords:
+- `success?:` true/false (whether everything went ok, commands are automatically validated, but still there may still be some an API call here, etc., so you can return false if something went wrong)
+- `data:` data that you want to return eg. to the controller (in the example above the `event.aggregate` will return a proper instance of the Customer model)
+- `errors:` in a scenario when you set success?: false you can also return here some errors related to this (see: `test/dummy/app/domain/customer/command_handlers/create.rb` for an example)

 - `Event` - is responsible for storing immutable data of your actions, you should use past tense for naming events since an event is something that has already happened (e.g. customer was created)